 Do you currently have low body fat but no visible abs?
 Let’s discuss the 3 main reasons for this and how to address each one.

 I get direct messages from people every day through various social media platforms looking for advice about their physique.

 In the vast majority of cases where they send a physique picture along with their estimated body fat percentage, they’re usually way off by as much as 5% or more, based on how I would personally assess it.

-They might say they’re 10% body fat when it’s closer to 14%, or 14% when they’re close to 20%.
+They might say they’re 10% body fat when it’s closer to 14%, or 14% when they’re close to 20% (hardly ever do I get a message from someone that’s a true sub-10% body fat).
 This happens because people aren’t experienced enough to estimate body fat percentages accurately; otherwise, they rely on inaccurate measuring devices like the body fat scale at their gym or home.